Corporate Governance Guidelines

 17. Assignment of Committee Members

-Committee assignments will be made by the Board based upon recommendations of the Nominating and Corporate Governance Committee.
+Committee assignments will be made by the Board based upon recommendations of the Nominating and ESG Committee.
 The Board believes experience and continuity are more important than rotation.
 The Board believes Board members and Chairs should be rotated only if rotation is likely to improve committee performance.

 18. Frequency of Committee Meetings